|

 The ‘Fab Four’ From Liverpool...A Tribute From India' is

-a heady concoction of the East and West, featuring hypnotic strains of the sitar and rhythmic pulsations
+and West, featuring hypnotic strains of the sitar and rhythmic pulsations

 of the tabla married to vintage melodies."